Calculation of Kapitza resistance with kinetic equation: Results and discussion

 We can see that the dependence on the density of crystals appeared in the new expression.
-Thus, it turns out that the independence of the Kapitza conductance (31) on densities was obtained due to the acceptance of assumption (16).
-Unexpectedly, the magnitudes of temperature jumps associated with the nonoptimality of heat transfer near the boundary $\Delta T^{L, R}$ are independent of $t$ and are determined by expressions (24, 29, 30).
+Thus, it turns out that the independence of the Kapitza conductance (39) on densities was obtained due to the acceptance of assumption (17).
+Unexpectedly, the magnitudes of temperature jumps associated with smaller thermal conductivity near the interface $\Delta T^{L, R}$ are independent of $t$ and are determined by expressions (32, 37, 38).

-Expression (33) equals to (32) at $t = \frac{\rho^L v^L}{\rho^R v^R} \frac{v^{L^2}}{v^{R^2}+v^{L^2}}$.
+Expression (40) equals to (39) at $t = \frac{\rho^L v^L}{\rho^R v^R} \frac{v^{L^2}}{v^{R^2}+v^{L^2}}$.
 We will call this value $t_{DMM}$.
 Let us express $G^B$ in terms of $t_{DMM}$

 It can be seen that the resistance associated with the reflection of phonons from the boundary goes to infinity, or, equivalently, the temperature jump at the boundary vanishes at $ t = 7/4 t_{DMM} $.
+The calculated dependency on the parameter $t$ is quite similar to the one calculated in Ref. \cite{Me}, which is $t/(1-t)$.
+Because in this paper we consider the more complex problem, the value 1 is replaced with a quantity $ 7/4 t_{DMM} $ that characterizes the chosen pair of materials.

-A feature of the method that yields a zero value of Kapitza resistance at the imaginary boundary is shown in the singular nature of the formulae (33, 34).
+One can easily see that introducing the parameter $t$ to classic DMM in the same manner leads to linear dependence of Kapitza conductance on $t$.
+The non-linear dependence is a feature of the presented method that yields a zero value of Kapitza resistance at the imaginary boundary.
+This feature is shown in the singular nature of the formulae (40, 41).

-The nonlinear dependence of Kapitza conductance $G^B $ on the transmission coefficient $t$ (33), is a possible cause of a substantial discrepancy between theory and experiment in some cases.
+The nonlinear dependence of Kapitza conductance $G^B $ on the transmission coefficient $t$ (41), is a possible cause of the substantial discrepancy between the theory and an experiment in some cases.
 For example, at $t = 3/4 t_{DMM}$, the conductivity decreases by almost two times $G^B (3/4 t_{DMM}) = 9/16 G^B (t_{DMM})$.
-Figure (\ref{fig5}) shows the dependencies of $G(T)$ on the temperature at $t$ which gives the best approximation of the experimental data.
+Figure (5) shows the dependencies of $G(T)$ on the temperature at $t$ which gives the best approximation of the experimental data.
 It turns out that for most pairs of boundaries a good approximation is achieved by varying $t$ within $60 \% \, t_{DMM}$.